brunofontes/pdshell/README.md

 -m,    --music,                 enable the music [default] -nm,   --no-music,              disable the music
+       --player,                defines a custom player [default:sox]
-       --player,                defines a custom player [default:sox] -s,    --song,                  path to mp3 or folder of mp3s to play during each session [default: ~/Music]
+       --alarm-player,          defines a custom alarm player [default:same as player] -s,    --song,                  path to mp3 or folder of mp3s to play during each session [default: ~/Music]

 -c,    --config,                read an alternative config file